-- 1. Hair shall be clean, well-groomed, and not in the eyes - Hair color shall not be of an unnatural nature and with no inappropriate or distracting variations.
-Hair style determined by school administration to be a distraction will not be Permitted. - 3.
-Facial hair is not permitted.
+- 1. Hair shall be clean, well-groomed, and not in the eyes - 2.
+Hair color shall not be of an unnatural nature and with no inappropriate or distracting variations.
+Hair style determined by school administration to be a distraction will not be permitted.

-- 4. Rat-tails or mohawks are not permitted. - 5.
+- 3. Facial hair is not permitted. - 4.
+Rat-tails or mohawks are not permitted. - 5.
 Sideburns should not extend below the lobe of the ear. - 6.
 The District prohibits pictures, symbols, emblems, or writings on clothing as well as that have been determined to be inappropriate to the standards of all campuses.
-This includes, but is not limited to: - 7.
-Lewd, offensive, vulgar, or obscene - 8.
-Advertise or depict tobacco products, alcoholic beverages, drugs, or any other Substance. - 9.
-Refers to cult, political, or gang activities or is associated with any meanings or messages determined by administration to be disruptive. - 10.
-Notching of the eyebrows or shaving of designs in the hair is not permitted. - 11.
-Garments or accessories that attract undue attention are not acceptable. - 12.
-Visible piercings guidelines: - 13.
-Students may have 1 earring in each ear - 14.
-Gauges in the ears are not permitted. - 15.
-Using a "bandage" to cover up piercings will not be allowed. - 16.
-ALL jewelry will be removed if the piercing violates the student code of conduct. - 17.
-Chains (excluding small chains worn as jewelry) are not permitted. - 18.
-Clothing should be designed, constructed, and worn in a manner that will promote proper decorum in school and is not suggestive, indecent, or lewd. - 19.
+This includes, but is not limited to: - Lewd, offensive, vulgar, or obscene - Advertise or depict tobacco products, alcoholic beverages, drugs, or any other substance. - Refers to cult, political, or gang activities or is associated with any meanings or messages determined by administration to be disruptive. - 7.
+Notching of the eyebrows or shaving of designs in the hair is not permitted. - 8.
+Garments or accessories that attract undue attention are not acceptable. - 9.
+Visible piercings guidelines: - Students may have 1 earring in each ear - Gauges in the ears are not permitted. - Using a "bandage" to cover up piercings will not be allowed. - ALL jewelry will be removed if the piercing violates the student code of conduct. - Chains (excluding small chains worn as jewelry) are not permitted. - 10.
+Clothing should be designed, constructed, and worn in a manner that will promote proper decorum in school and is not suggestive, indecent, or lewd. - 11.
 Unless prescribed by a doctor and cleared through the principal's office Headwear, including hoods on hoodies, may not be worn in the building without approval.
-Hats/caps must be worn with the bill in front when allowed to be worn on school premises. - 20.
+Hats/caps must be worn with the bill in front when allowed to be worn on school premises. - 12.
 Shorts will be permitted at school.
-School personnel will use the "mid thigh" standard when determining whether the short length is appropriate.
-Hemlines of skirts, shorts or dresses must not be higher than "mid thigh". - 21.
-Tight-fitting pants (such as spandex) may be worn as long as they are covered by a garment that reaches the "mid thigh" length. - 22.
+School personnel will use the "finger tip length" standard when determining whether the short length is appropriate.
+Hemlines of skirts, shorts or dresses must not be higher than finger tip. - 13.
+Tight-fitting pants (such as spandex) may be worn as long as they are covered by a garment that reaches the finger tip length. - 14.
 Clothing will not be excessively baggy.
 Pants must be worn at the natural waistline.
-Sagging is not permitted. - 23.
-Leg garments with holes are permitted under the following conditions: - 24.
-Only holes in the garment below the "mid thigh" length may show skin - 25.
-Excessive tears or mutilation of the garment as determined by administration will not be allowed - 26.
-Appropriate undergarments shall be worn at all times and shall not be exposed or visible. - 27.
-Strapless dresses or spaghetti straps or halter-tops are not to be worn unless covered by a jacket or approved top. - 28.
-See-through clothing or clothing that exposes the midriff or back are not permitted unless an appropriate undergarment is worn. - 29.
-Shoulder straps on shirts must be at least two (2) inches wide across the shoulder. - 30.
-Muscle shirts are not permitted. - 31.
-Footwear must be worn at all times. - 32.
-Bandanas shall not be permitted.
+Sagging is not permitted. - 15.
+Leg garments with holes are permitted under the following conditions: - Only holes in the garment below the "finger tip" length may show skin - Excessive tears or mutilation of the garment as determined by administration will not be allowed - 16.
+Appropriate undergarments shall be worn at all times and shall not be exposed or visible. - 17.
+Strapless dresses or spaghetti straps or halter-tops are not to be worn unless covered by a jacket or approved top. - 18.
+See-through clothing or clothing that exposes the midriff or back are not permitted unless an appropriate undergarment is worn. - 19.
+Shoulder straps on shirts must be at least two (2) inches wide across the shoulder. - 20.
+Muscle shirts are not permitted. - 21.
+Footwear must be worn at all times.

-- 33. Trench coats are not permitted at school. - 34.
-Spiked wristbands or collars are not permitted. - 35.
+- 22. Bandanas shall not be permitted. - 23.
+Trench coats are not permitted at school. - 24.
+Spiked wristbands or collars are not permitted. - 25.
 Tattoos must be covered during the school day and while participating in any school related and/or sponsored activity.
-Students may wear and show temporary spirit tattoos as approved by the administration. - 36.
+Students may wear and show temporary spirit tattoos as approved by administration. - 26.
 The principal, in cooperation with the sponsor, coach, or other person in charge of an extracurricular activity, may regulate the dress and grooming of students who participate in the activity.
 Exceptions for uniforms for extracurricular activities will be approved by the Superintendent.